 Global Sciences and Pure BioPlastics Inc., Terminates the Letter of Intent for Acquisition

-/EIN News/ -- DENVER, CO, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Global Sciences, Inc. (OTC: CBDNF) (CSE: CBDN) (Frankfurt: GS3.F) (Munich: GS3.MU), “CBD Global” or the “Company”), announces that it has terminated the letter of intent with Pure Vision Technologies for the acquisition of 100% of Pure BioPlastics Inc., a renewable plastics company in Ft.
-Lupton Colorado (the “PBP”).
+DENVER, CO, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Global Sciences, Inc. CBDNF CBDN GS GS, "CBD Global" or the "Company"), announces that it has terminated the letter of intent with Pure Vision Technologies for the acquisition of 100% of Pure BioPlastics Inc., a renewable plastics company in Ft.
+Lupton Colorado (the "PBP").

 Both companies worked tirelessly to accomplish the diligence that would lead to the execution of a Definitive Agreement, however, it has been mutually decided to cancel the letter of intent for this acquisition due to the inability to navigate the list of diligence required for this transaction to close.